Torres del Paine

 In restaurants, it’s customary to tip about 10% of the bill.
 Note that tips can’t be added to credit-card bills, so carry cash for this purpose.

-Same amount is calculated for drivers if they help you with your suitcases, the housekeeping (between USD0.50 – 1.00 per night), and the concierge staff if the have helped you to arrange dinner reservations, transportation or leisure activities.
+Same amount is calculated for drivers if they help you with your suitcases, the housekeeping (between USD 0.50 – 1.00 per night), and the concierge staff if they helped you arrange dinner reservations, transportation or leisure activities.
 In Chile we don’t regularly tip taxi drivers.

 How much money can I spend per day in Torres del Paine?

-If you haven’t booked a full-board program (all meals included) calculate some money for lunch (US 25 +) and dinner (US 40 + ) depending on the restaurants / hotels you visit.
+If you haven’t booked a full-board program (all meals included) calculate some money for lunch (USD 25+) and dinner (USD 40+ ) depending on the restaurants / hotels you visit.
 Some hotels accept credit cards, but we recommend taking cash in case the connection does not work.
 To have cash will help you with the tipping as well.

 Do I need a visa?